tktracker/IntuneDocs/intune/configuration/vpn-settings-ios.md

   **When using F5 Access**, be sure to:

-  - Confirm you're using F5 BIG-IP 13.1.1.5.
-BIG-IP 14 isn't supported.
+  - Confirm you're using F5 BIG-IP 13.1.1.5 or later.
+BIG-IP 14 and 15 are supported.
   - Integrate BIG-IP with Intune for NAC.
 See the [Overview: Configuring APM for device posture checks with endpoint management systems](https://support.f5.com/kb/en-us/products/big-ip_apm/manuals/product/apm-client-configuration-7-1-6/6.html#guid-0bd12e12-8107-40ec-979d-c44779a8cc89) F5 guide.
   - Enable NAC in the VPN profile.

-  **Important details**:

-  - When NAC is enabled, the VPN is disconnected every 24 hours.
-The VPN can immediately be reconnected.
-  - The device ID is part of the profile, but it isn't shown in Intune.
-This ID isn't stored by Microsoft anywhere, and isn't shared by Microsoft.

   For the VPN partners that support device ID, the VPN client, such as Citrix SSO, can get the ID.
 Then, it can query Intune to confirm the device is enrolled, and if the VPN profile is compliant or not compliant.